Digital-Hurricane-of-Questions/GHS-Demonlist/readme.md

-This is repositiry of GHS Demonlist.
+# GHS Demonlist.

 In future I will write the documentation of them.

+Example of command: demonlist add level name "Masochism" position 17 creators "Herowhither and ItsToxic"